Weyoun5/WOTR-GANDALF-KOME/README.md

 1. Download this repository using **Releases > Download ZIP**, then extract it.
 2. Open the `WOTR-GANDALF` folder.
 Keep its asset subfolders intact.
 3. With Java 8 or newer installed, open `WOTR-GandalfV8-KoME.jar`.
-On Windows, `Start-KoME.cmd` is an alternative launcher.
 4. Choose **New Game > Kings of Middle-earth**, then Kings alone or Kings + Lords.

 The sovereign board opens automatically